 Breaking the mundane, once in a while a life-line is thrown to you in the form of a new discovered treasure.
 Jing Si Books turned out to be just the ticket.

 Immediately what hit me was the lack of noise.
-This place would never work in Vietnam.
 Utter silence with a faint classical piano tune playing on a far off speaker.
-The room was divided straight down the middle with the cafe section to the right and bookstore opposite.
+The room was divided straight down the middle with the cafe section to the right and bookstore mirroring.
 At the back was a small indoor garden adding an extra dimension of tranquility.

 The tea was just right.
 I sat back and pored over the bookshelves, the fung-shui design, the small decorations dotted about that added a serenity and complexity.
-In the far corner the 4 workers stood together watching something on a phone and giggling as quietly as they could.
+The lighting played shadows against the dark wood, offering the feeling of being inside a shrine or temple.
+In the far corner four workers stood together watching something on a phone and giggling as quietly as they could.
 Other punters were engrossed in books or tapping on instagram.
-Nowhere to be seen was a loud American, a barefoot backpacker reeking of previous overnight bus trips, a mob of mainland Chinese arguing.
-If they had rooms upstairs i'd live here.
+Nowhere to be seen was a loud American, a barefoot backpacker reeking of overnight bus trips, a mob of mainland Chinese arguing in regional tongue.

 Here's to finding new versions of Jing Si in towns of the future!
 I shall make it my goal.